jamescooke/flake8-aaa/docs/compatibility.rst

 Flake8
 ------

 Works with Flake8 version 3 and later.
+All integration tests run with the latest version of Flake8 they can find for the active version of Python.

 We use the newer plugin system implemented in Flake8 v3.
 This dependency is not specified in ``setup.py`` because users may only want to use the command line